thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-DENY-FOR-NO-ACCESS-LEVEL.md

 ## Other Functions:

 - In the [Application Handler](../../../src/client/application/ProtocolApplicationHandler.sol):
-     - Function to know the activation state of the rule in an application handler:
+     - Function to know the activation state of the rule for the supplied action in an application handler:
         ```c
-        function isAccountDenyForNoAccessLevelActive() external view returns (bool);
+        function isAccountDenyForNoAccessLevelActive(ActionTypes _action) external view returns (bool);
         ```

 ## Return Data